pchemguy/SQLite-SQL-Tutorial/Patterns Fixed-Width Values.md

 ### Splitting fixed-width value strings

-Like in the case of [DSV][] strings, the following query iscontext-specific, but the notes below should help adapt it to other needs.
+The following query is context-specific, but the notes below should help adapt it to other needs.

 <a name="FWV-Query"></a>
 ~~~sql